heroku/heroku-mcp-server/README.md

 There are several benefits to configuring with `heroku mcp:start`:```

 - No need to manage or expose your Heroku API key
-- Uses your current Heroku CLI authentication context.
+- Uses your current Heroku CLI authentication context
 - Works seamlessly with all supported clients.

 #### Example configuration for [Claude Desktop](https://claude.ai/download):